MrSnickers/udacity-logs-analysis/README.md

 The three reports it executes are:

-- What is the most popular article in the database
+- A ranking of the three most popular articles in the database
-- Who are the most popular authors in the database
+- A ranking of the three most popular authors in the database
-- On what days were more than 1% of requests leading to errors
+- A listing of days when more than 1% of requests errored

 ## Quick start